Lee-Xi-99/Lee-Xi-99.github.io/_pages/about.md

 <a href="/projects/laser/" target="_blank"><strong>**Project**
 - Developed a honeycomb sealed ring point cloud acquisition device.
-- Designed a quadratic clustering automated measurement method for the geometric features of wear marks on honeycomb seal rings in aircraft engines.
+- Designed an improved automatic multiscale-based peak detection (AMPD) algorithm with a masking mechanism for the geometric features of wear marks on honeycomb seal rings in aircraft engines.
 </div>
 </div>